Canada May Invoke Emergencies Act to Limit Pandemic Travel

 Final Thoughts

-Here at Pointshogger, we definitely don’t want to see people running into travel issues, so we definitely cannot endorse any sort of travel right now, regardless of how much we are itching to travel.
+Here at Pointshogger, we definitely do not want to see people running into travel issues, so we definitely cannot endorse any sort of travel right now, regardless of how much we are itching to travel.

 The requirement for the 72-hour negative test result who are already abroad caught a lot of people off guard.
 So please book your trips with caution knowing that the situation can change rapidly.
 As in, one set of rules can apply when you book your trip.
 Another set of rules can be in place when you leave on your trip.
 And another set of rules can be in place while you are abroad about to come back.